When Can I Drive After LASIK?

 Getting Clearance to Drive

 Before resuming driving after LASIK, our Chicago patients must get the doctor’s clearance.
 A follow-up exam will be scheduled for the day after surgery.
 At this exam, vision will be tested.
-At this point, the majority of patients are able to pass a vision exam without the assistance of prescription lenses.
-If so, patients will not only be cleared to resume driving, but they will also be given a form that can be taken to the DMV to lift any corrective lens restrictions from their driver’s license.
+At this point, the majority of patients can pass a vision exam without the assistance of prescription lenses.
+If so, patients will be cleared to resume driving and be given a form that can be taken to the DMV to lift any corrective lens restrictions from their driver’s license.

 Night Driving after LASIK